-This Creamy Cucumber Onion Salad is a refreshing and flavorful side dish that combines the crispness of cucumbers with the rich, sweet taste of caramelized onions and aroma of mint leaves.
-Dunked in fresh Tzatziki dip, this easy cucumber and onion salad topped with onions caramelized in ghee is a mild twist to the classic cucumber salad recipe.
+Dunked in traditional Tzatziki Sauce, this easy cucumber salad topped with onions caramelized in ghee is a mild twist to the classic cucumber salad recipe.

-This super easy recipe of Cucumber Onion Salad is bursting with mildly sweet flavors of caramelized onions, crispy cucumbers, tangy lemon and a spicy kick with black pepper.
+This Tzatziki Cucumber Salad is bursting with mildly sweet flavors of caramelized onions, crispy cucumbers, tangy lemon, and a spicy kick with black pepper.
 While I have caramelized onions in ghee, you may feel free to use any vegetable oil for it.

-The classic recipe uses lemon and olive oil.
-I have tweaked the recipe to create a healthy version.
-Being born in India means, you had dozen types of curd (yogurt).
-My love for curd made me swap oil dressing with curd one.
-I have used the market bought Tzatziki dip which had dill and fresh aroma.
-The creamy texture of Tzatziki dip had made this salad taste amazingly delicious.
+The classic recipe uses sour cream and olive oil.
+Being born in India means, you had a dozen types of curd (yogurt).
+My love for curd made me swap oil dressing with Greek yogurt.

-This low calorie and healthy Onion and cucumber salad is a perfect balance of textures and flavors, making it a popular choice for summer gatherings or as a side dish for various meals.
-Another popular cucumber salad from the blog is: Apple Cucumber Mint Salad.
+This Tangy Greek Cucumber Salad is a perfect balance of textures and flavors, making it a popular choice for summer gatherings or as a perfect side dish for pita chips and cucumber chips.

 Jump to: